JoshP369/Marketing-Agency-Refactor/README.md

     font-size: 16px;
 }
 ```
 ## User Story
-As someone who struggles to read content from a computer screen I need to the site to be accessable, so that i am able to know what content is presented on the page and easily interact with it.
+As a marketing agency, I want the codebase for our website to follow accessibility standards
+so that our own site is not only optimised to rank higher in search engines but to also make sure people with disabilities can effectively comprehend and interact with the information presented on our site.
 ## Acceptance Criteria
 Website must meet accessibility standards this will be achieved by completing the following: